cgwire/kitsu/docs/playlist-client/README.md

 ## Review Room

-On top of the playlist you have a button to **Join Review Room**.
+You have a button to **Join Review Room** at the top of the playlist.
 The review room will synchronize all the participants.

-Everybody in the review room will see in real time the play and pause, the shots and frame selection.
+Everybody in the review room will see the play, pause, shots, and frame selection in real-time.

 The people in the review room will also see the drawing annotation synchronized.